pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

     $ pywbemcli [GENERAL-OPTIONS]
     pywbemcli> _

-Alternatively, the pywbemcl shell can also be started by specifying the ``repl``
+Alternatively, the pywbemcli shell can also be started by specifying the ``repl``
 command:

 .. code-block:: text